sanaul-writes-code/wine-quality-prediction-project-report/README.md

-# Software:
+# Software
 You will need to use OverLeaf or other LaTex editior.

-- Create a free account on OverLeaf
+1. Create a free account on OverLeaf
-- Download the zip file in the repository, this is the source file for the project report
+2. Download the zip file in the repository, this is the source file for the project report
-- In OverLeaf, add this zip file as the source for a new project
+3. In OverLeaf, add this zip file as the source for a new project
-- You can now view the current state of the project report and make changes
+4. You can now view the current state of the project report and make changes

 # Contributing Guidelines
 1. Fork the repository